mlurbe97/Intelligent-Bandwidth-Shifting/README.md

 ## Compile and run

+- Tested on IBM POWER 8 with Ubuntu 18.04.

 - The code is ready to run SPEC CPU Benchmarks, install them and change the path to the benchmarks in the scheduler code before compile.

 - Use [libperf](https://github.com/mlurbe97/Intelligent-Bandwidth-Shifting/blob/master/doc/lib) library for C to compile the scheduler [IBS.c](https://github.com/mlurbe97/Intelligent-Bandwidth-Shifting/blob/master/IBS/IBS.c).